2022 Petit Le Mans: Entries

 A total of 43 cars took part in the event, split across five classes.
 7 were entered in DPi, 6 in LMP2, 8 in LMP3, 7 in GTD Pro, and 15 in GTD.

 DPi saw the return of competitors taking part in IMSA's Endurance Cup championship.
 The Ally Cadillac Racing entry returned in line with its Endurance Cup schedule, while all six full-season DPi teams added a third driver.
-Scott Dixon returned to Cadillac Racing's #01 entry, while Ryan Hunter-Reay guested in the team's #02 after last appearing at Sebring.
+Scott Dixon returned to Cadillac Racing's #01 entry, while Ryan Hunter-Reay guested in the team's No. 02 after last appearing at Sebring.
 Loïc Duval continued in his endurance role for JDC-Miller MotorSports, as did Mike Conway and Hélio Castroneves for Whelen Engineering Racing and Meyer Shank Racing respectively.
 Toyota factory driver Brendon Hartley joined Wayne Taylor Racing, replacing Will Stevens.

 Seven cars were listed on the preliminary LMP2 entry list, but the late withdrawal of the Racing Team Nederland entry following Frits van Eerd's arrest and subsequent release on suspicion of money laundering reduced the final entry list to six.
-Indy Lights driver Christian Rasmussen joined Era Motorsport for the first time, while other endurance additions included Sebastián Montoya for DragonSpeed, Rui Andrade for Tower Motorsport, Tristan Nunez for the PR1/Mathiasen Motorsports #11 Oreca, and Fabio Scherer at High Class Racing.
+Indy Lights driver Christian Rasmussen joined Era Motorsport for the first time, while other endurance additions included Sebastián Montoya for DragonSpeed, Rui Andrade for Tower Motorsport, Tristan Nunez for the PR1/Mathiasen Motorsports No. 11 Oreca, and Fabio Scherer at High Class Racing.

 LMP3 featured a number of changes from the preliminary entry list.
 FastMD Racing initially were set to return with Colin Noble, Adam Ali, and Max Hanratty, but were withdrawn late on.
-The Forty7 Motorsports #7 was also withdrawn, with all three of their scheduled drivers spread across AWA's two entries.
+The Forty7 Motorsports No. 7 was also withdrawn, with all three of their scheduled drivers spread across AWA's two entries.
 Mühlner Motorsport also withdrew their scheduled entry.
 Other notable additions included Tyler Maxson for Performance Tech Motorsports, and Nico Pino for Sean Creech Motorsport.

-GTD Pro included the addition of Risi Competizione's Ferrari 488, as well as WeatherTech Racing's return following Cooper MacNeil's withdrawal from the #79 entry.
+GTD Pro included the addition of Risi Competizione's Ferrari 488, as well as WeatherTech Racing's return following Cooper MacNeil's withdrawal from the No. 79 entry.
 Nicky Catsburg returned for Corvette Racing, as did Felipe Nasr and Kyle Kirkwood for Pfaff Motorsports and Vasser Sullivan Racing respectively.
 Jesse Krohn and Tom Gamble joined BMW Team RLL and the Heart of Racing Team, respectively, as well.

 15 cars were entered in GTD, decreased by one following the withdrawal of Crucial Motorsports' McLaren 720S GT3.
 Ulysse de Pauw was drafted into Cetilar Racing's entry with endurance driver Antonio Fuoco taking part in the GT World Challenge Europe season finale in Europe, while Sebastian Priaulx's addition to the Inception Racing McLaren marked the only other brand new addition to a GTD driver roster.

 Practice

+There were three practice sessions preceding the start of the race on Saturday, all three on Thursday.
+The first session on Thursday morning lasted 90 minutes.
+The second session on Thursday afternoon lasted 105 minutes.
+The final session on Thursday evening lasted 90 minutes.